Episodes

 Lord West explains how the Royal Navy adjusted after the Second World War.

-Admiral Lord West tells the story of the Royal Navy during the 20th century.
+Lord West tells the story of Britain and the Royal Navy in the late Cold War.